MicrosoftDocs/Viva/Viva/goals/better-jira-integration-with-projects.md

 1. Objective that is tracked by a KPI metric: If a project must be completed to achieve the KPI metric, we recommend creating the project as a child of the Objective.
 Progress of the project will not roll up to the parent since it is KPI metric based.

-1. Objective with multiple key results: Projects can be siblings to the key result, so you can see the outcomes needed to meet the objective (the key results) as well as the output needed to achieve those outcomes (the projects).
+1. Objective with multiple key results: Projects can be siblings to the key result, so you can see the outcomes needed to meet the objective (the key results) and the output needed to achieve those outcomes (the projects).

 Projects are always placed after all the objectives and key results at each level of the hierarchy.